This video summarizes the contents of this post and demonstrates the examples listed below.

 Embedding a macro in a document is pretty simple.
 While you have a part or assembly open, right click on the Design Binder (you might have to make it visible using Hide/Show Tree Items if it isn’t already) and choose Add Attachment.
 Browse for the .swp file, click OK, and you’re done!

 Referencing a macro is also simple.
 Just put the macro in the desired hard-drive / network location and copy the path.
 We’ll use the path in the next step.

 Step Three : Add An Equation That Calls The Macro

 This is where it gets interesting.
 Josh Brady, a long-time SolidWorks API enthusiast, made an incredible discovery back in 2007.
 Noting that you could use the VBA “iif” function in SolidWorks equations, he decided to see if other VBA equations could be used as well.
 The answer?
 Any and all VBA functions can be used as long as you format them properly!
 He also discovered that the same is true for custom properties.
 If you want to learn all of the guidelines and caveats for using VBA in equations, you can watch his excellent SolidWorks World 2011 presentation titled “Advanced Equations Using VBA and API Code”.
 The presentation files can be downloaded here.

-Without going into details about formatting, here are the equations you need for embedding and referencing, respectively.
+Without going into details about formatting, here are the equations you need for embedding and referencing a macro named “macro.swp” with a sub-procedure named “main” in a module named “mMain”.
 Once you add the appropriate equation, each time your part or assembly rebuilds, the macro will be run.